Introduction to Alternative Investment Funds (‘AIFs’)

 RIAIFs are subject to less investment and eligible asset restrictions than UCITS but are subject to a regime more restrictive than the QIAIF Regime.
 RIAIFs do not have the automatic right to market across the EU under the AIFMD marketing passport.
 Access to individual markets may be granted on a case-by-case basis.
 RIAIFs must appoint a fully authorised AIFM.
 Non-EU managers or registered AIFMs are prevented from managing RIAIFs.
 Chapter 1 of the AIF Rulebook set out the Central Bank’s detailed regulatory requirements for RIAIFs.

 QIAIFs are not subject to many investment or borrowing restrictions.
-QIAIFs can avail of the Central Bank’s 24-hour approval process subject to certain conditions and confirmations.
+QIAIFs can avail of the Central Bank’s approval process subject to certain conditions and confirmations.
 In addition, QIAIFs may be marketed freely to professional investors across the EU and the EEA by an authorised AIFM using the AIFMD marketing passport.
 The Central Bank’s regulatory requirements in relation to QIAIFs are set out in Chapter 2 of the AIF Rulebook.